Defect tolerance: fundamental limits and examples: Introduction

 undergoes an erasure of an arbitrary element.

 Physical objects (e.g., transistors in a chip) may also be subject to erasures (failures) and thus it is natural to ask about ways of insuring the system against failure events.
 Note, however, that for physical objects operations such as~\eqref{eq:pc} are meaningless.
-If the failure event renders an object completely useless, then protecting against these failures would entail an addition of spare (redundant) elements.
-The required operation is to copy and then substitute.
-It may, therefore, seem that nothing better than a simple replication can guard against failures.
+If the failure renders an object completely useless, then protecting against these failures would entail adding spare (redundant) elements.
+The required operation is to copy and then substitute.\footnote{We assume for physical objects, the ``error-correction'' should provide an exact copy of the object, not merely something functionally equivalent to the object.
+An example of what is not considered as ``correction'' would be replacing a cell storing two bits $(b_1,b_2)$ with a cell storing $(b_1, b_1\oplus b_2)$.} It may, therefore, seem that nothing better than simple replication can guard against failures.
 This paper shows otherwise.
 Indeed, there exist non-trivial ways to add redundancy as long as the objects' diversity does not exceed their number.
 That is, if the number of types of objects is smaller than the total number of them.

 The objective of this paper is to develop a study of adding redundancy to a physical system where certain objects in the system fail and can only be replaced by substitutes.
-This paper will explore what are good design choices in this scenario and find some relevant fundamental limits.
+This paper will explore what are good design choices in this scenario and find fundamental limits for specific settings.